Checkout, Frequently Asked Questions!

 Together, all the above components combine to create a HPC cluster or a Supercomputer.

 Top500 is a list of top Supercomputers in the world.
 It is updated biannually and is considered as a menifestation of the techological advancement in making of Supercomputers.
 Supercomputing sites submitting their results adhere to a set of rules and run a standard workload called High Performance Linpack, a linear algerba benchmark solving a very large system of linear equations.
-The benchmark reports a metric/socre with units called FLOPs (FLoating point Operations in a second), which represents the speed of a supercomputer.
+The benchmark reports a metric/score with units called FLOPs (FLoating point Operations in a second), which represents the speed of a supercomputer.
 Previous and current KAUST Supercomputers, codename SHAHEEN, have made to this list and we continue our commitment to achieve a high rank on Top500 with future procurements.

 Choosing the right KSL system for your workload#